 We are all well aware of the importance of oxygen for survival.
-Hence, one must also be familiar with the transportation, exchange, and regulation of necessary gasses.
+Hence, one must also be familiar with the transportation, exchange, and regulation of necessary gases.
 In very small organisms, there is no need to have a separate transportation system for gases as all its cells are directly involved in the exchange of gases by diffusion.
 This diffusion is caused due to the differential partial pressure of the respiratory gases.
 Gases tend to move from a high-pressure area to a low-pressure one.
 Towards the end of the process, oxygen passes from the blood to tissue fluid and carbon dioxide from tissue fluid into the blood.
 But larger, multicellular organisms will definitely need a mechanism for the transport of gases for their different organs and tissues.
 Human beings fall into this category and have a well-developed system for the transportation of gases.

 Exchange and Regulation of Gases

 The transportation of gases is a very efficient process.
-Oxygen gets carried by haemoglobin of the red blood cells since it has a great affinity for oxygen.
-Each hemoglobin molecule binds to four molecules of oxygen.
-This oxygen that is picked up by hemoglobin gets transported with the blood to various tissues.
+Oxygen gets carried by the haemoglobin of the red blood cells since it has a great affinity for oxygen.
+Each haemoglobin molecule binds to four molecules of oxygen.
+This oxygen that is picked up by haemoglobin gets transported by the blood to various tissues.
 As carbon dioxide is more soluble in water than oxygen, it is transported in the dissolved form in our blood, while some are also transported by haemoglobin.
 Not all of the carbon dioxide formed is expelled from the body as some of it reacts with water to form compounds useful for life processes.